 (Nara, easy level, 4-5 hours)

-Each is named by the difference in height, so you can see sakura gradually blooming from bottom to top of the mountain during Sakura season.
-The hike isn’t very difficult and you can also visit many shrines, temples and observatories along the way.
+Each is named by the difference in height, so you can see the sakura gradually blooming from the bottom to the top of the mountain during the Sakura season.
+The hike isn’t very difficult, and you can also visit many shrines, temples, and observatories along the way.

-Even though Mount Yoshino is famous for sakura, you can hike this mountain in others seasons like Spring to see hydrangeas and Autumn to see 紅葉 (もみじ, momiji), or autumn foliage, as well.
+Even though Mt.
+Yoshino is famous for sakura, you can hike this mountain in other seasons, like Spring to see hydrangeas and Autumn to see 紅葉 (もみじ, momiji), or autumn foliage, as well.

-How to get there: You can take a train from Osaka-Abenobashi station to Yoshino station.
-It takes around 75-90 minutes depending on the type of the train you take.
+How to get there: You can take a train from Osaka-Abenobashi Station to Yoshino Station.
+It takes around 75-90 minutes, depending on the type of train you take.

 (Tokyo, easy-advance level, 1-8 hours depending on the routes)

-From here, you should hike down to the Rock Garden where you will see beautiful waterfalls.
-Other mountains such as Mount Hinode or the harder ones such as Mount Odake and Mount Nokogiri are also our recommendations for a bit more experienced climbers.
+From here, you should hike down to the Rock Garden, where you will see beautiful waterfalls.
+Other mountains, such as Mount Hinode or the harder ones such as Mt.
+Odake and Mt.
+Nokogiri, are also our recommendations for a bit more experienced climbers.

-How to get there: You can take the JR Chuo line from Shinjuku station to Ome station, then change to Ome line for Okutama and get off at Mitake.
+How to get there: You can take the JR Chuo line from Shinjuku station to Ome station, then change to the Ome line for Okutama and get off at Mitake.
 It takes around 90 minutes.
-From there you can take a bus around 10 minutes to the cable car area where you can take a ride or start hiking from there.
+From there, you can take a bus for around 10 minutes to the cable car area where you can take a ride or start hiking from there.

 (Nagano, easy-advance level, 2 hours – 2 days depending on the trail)